aabbtree77/aabbtree77.github.io/index.md

 I studied electrical engineering in Lithuania from 1994 to 1999, followed by research in machine learning in Finland from 2000 to 2008.

-Later I did three postdoc projects and came back to Vilnius (Lithuania) in 2014 with the goal to become a software engineer, a [1x engineer](https://1x.engineer/) to be precise.
+Later I did three postdoc projects and came back to Vilnius (Lithuania) in 2014 with the goal to become a software engineer, a [1x engineer](https://1x.engineer/) more or less.

 Take a look at some of my work in [electronics](https://github.com/aabbtree77/mona-lisa), [embedded software](https://github.com/aabbtree77/adast), [IoT](https://github.com/aabbtree77/esp32-vpn), [3D](https://github.com/aabbtree77/twinpeekz2), and [webdev](https://github.com/aabbtree77/auth-starter-backend).